 I am a grown man solidly in my mid 40s, and I’ve been around long enough to know what life was like before YouTube.
 Back when I was a kid, the only way for a car enthusiast like me to be successful in life was to go to college and get a degree in automotive engineering.
 Now, with social media platforms such as YouTube available to everyone, there are new and much more exciting opportunities.
 And the fact that you typed in “TJ Hunt net worth” (or something equivalent) into Google just now is all the proof needed.
-The money that some of these automotive YouTubers are earning now is really astounding.
+The money that some of these automotive influencers are earning now is really astounding.

 TJ Hunt’s net worth can be determined by looking at his annual revenue in several categories:

-- $1.5 million: Ad revenue from his YouTube videos (amount determined by the fact that each video is viewed an average 300,000 times and each 1000 views being worth $1 – I also take into consideration what other big YouTubers have said about what they earn from similar viewership numbers).
+- $1.5 million: Annual Ad revenue from his YouTube videos (amount determined by the fact that each video is viewed an average 300,000 times and each 1000 views being worth $1 – I also take into consideration what other big YouTubers have said about what they earn from similar viewership numbers).

 Then, it’s important to subtract all of his annual expenses:

 - $36,000: Garage / warehouse lease ($3,ooo/mo – located in San Diego / Sorrento Valley, CA)